calkit/calkit/README.md

-# Knoki: The knowledge creation kit
+# Calkit

-Knoki makes reproducibility automatic, because reproducibility means productivity.
+Calkit makes reproducibility automatic, because reproducibility means productivity.

-Like Git/GitHub, you don't need a cloud server or host to use knoki, but it unlocks some nice features, such as the ability to backup your work, offload simulation and/or data processing, and of course collaborate with others.
+Like Git/GitHub, you don't need a cloud server or host to use Calkit, but it unlocks some nice features, such as the ability to backup your work, offload simulation and/or data processing, and of course collaborate with others.

-In fact, Knoki works as a layer on top of Git, so the main structure of the project is a Git repo.
+In fact, Calkit works as a layer on top of Git, so the main structure of the project is a Git repo.
 The layer on top provides for data and software environment handling.

 ## Data connectors

-Knoki's data storage model takes advantage of the user's local machine when desired, and automatically syncs with other storage locations as needed.
+Calkit's data storage model takes advantage of the user's local machine when desired, and automatically syncs with other storage locations as needed.
 The goal is to be able to process data locally or in the cloud with